Safety and Travel Insurance Advice for the UAE

 General Safety Tips and Staying Healthy in the United Arab Emirates

-The United Arab Emirates is a relatively safe travel destination, and most incidents arise from either cultural differences and/or the weather–both of which can be managed with the appropriate knowledge and preparation.
+The United Arab Emirates is a relatively safe travel destination.
+Most incidents arise from either cultural differences or the weather, both of which can be managed with the appropriate knowledge and preparation.

 Vaccines, Necessary Medicines, and Pharmacies When Traveling to the United Arab Emirates

 MERS (Middle East Respiratory Syndrome) is a viral respiratory illness that has occurred in countries throughout the Arabian Peninsula.
 Its symptoms include fever, cough, and shortness of breath.
-There are no advisories about avoiding travel because of it, but it is smart to take precautions such as washing your hands, avoiding ill individuals and avoid consuming raw camel milk (which has been linked to the disease in other countries).
+There are no advisories about avoiding travel because of it, but it is smart to take precautions such as washing your hands, avoiding ill individuals, and avoiding consuming raw camel milk (which has been linked to the disease in other countries).
 People with weakened immune systems, diabetes, kidney disease, or chronic lung failure are considered high risk for MERS.
-There is currently no vaccination or standardized treatment.
+There is currently no vaccination or standardized treatment for the virus.
 The disease is rare and very close contact is needed for transmission.

-Medicines.
-Some prescribed medicines from other countries are considered controlled substances in the UAE (and therefore illegal).
-Check with your local embassy for a list, and to see if you need permission from the UAE Ministry of Health prior to your stay in the UAE.
+Some prescribed medicines from other countries are considered controlled substances in the UAE, and therefore illegal.
+Check with your local embassy for a list, and see if you need permission from the UAE Ministry of Health prior to your stay in the country in order to bring medications in.
 Without this permission, you may be subject to prosecution under UAE law.

 Medical Services in the United Arab Emirates

-The United Arab Emirates has improved its health care system substantially in the last decade.
+The healthcare system in the UAE has improved substantially in the last decade.
 Dubai has recently made it a law that all employers must provide healthcare to their employees free of charge.
-Consultations and some care is free to nationals and care for expatriates may receive subsidies and easy access to facilities.
-However, it is not only a high recommendation to obtain health insurance for your trip to the United Arab Emirates, but also illegal to enter the country without it.
+Consultation and some care are free to nationals and expatriates may receive subsidized medical service and easy access to facilities.
+However, it is generally recommended that visitors obtain UAE travel insurance to enter the country.

 International Health Insurance Plans for Expats Residing in the United Arab Emirates